-As usual, the Scottish Bonsai Collection, will produce three displays in conjunction with the Scottish Bonsai Association.
+As usual, the Scottish Bonsai Association will produce three displays in conjunction with the Scottish Bonsai Collection.
 The displays will run alongside the SBA members trees competition which attracts well over a hundred stunning entries each year.
-Gardening Scotland will run from 1st - 3rd June 2018 at Ingliston.
+Gardening Scotland will run from 31st May - 2nd June 2019 at Ingliston.

 For the first time in a long time (if ever!), the Collection has bought a new tree.
 We acquired this from Marie Vevers, a long time bonsai hobbyist and SBA member.
 We will put the photo on to the Collection news page in the very near future.